A Drive Down Danica Patrick's Hard-Earned Road to Sports History

 Matthew Eisman/Getty Images, PM Images

-While Danica Patrick is slated to take the wheel as the first female host of the ESPY Awards on Wednesday night, it's just one of many firsts for the star race car veteran.
+While Danica Patrick is slated to take the wheel as the first female host of The ESPYS on Wednesday night, it's just one of many firsts for the star race car veteran.

 "I have a thing for doing things for the first time as a woman," she quipped when the hosting news was announced on The Tonight Show in May.